-For entry into the Masters World Championship, national lifesaving organisations shall provide an endorsement declaring:

-- That the members of the club are made up solely from one club or unit and not from multiple clubs or units. - That all individuals are bona fide members in good standing of that national lifesaving organisation and hold the required lifesaving award.
+- v) For entry into the Masters World Championships, national lifesaving organisations shall provide an endorsement declaring: - That the members of the club are made up solely from one club or unit and not from multiple clubs or units. - That the members of the club who are entered as a team have each been a member of that club for at least 90 days prior to the first day of the world championships. - That all individuals are bona fide members in good standing of that national lifesaving organisation and hold the required lifesaving award.